thunderamith25/MARVEL-D-P/README.md

 # Electronics Tasks
 # 1)Create A Voltage Multiplier
-This project involves designing a voltage multiplier circuit using a 555 Timer IC and capacitor pump stages to step up a 9V DC input to 27V DC using TinkerCad.
+This project aims to design a capacitor pump (charge pump) voltage multiplier using a 555 Timer IC as an oscillator.
+The goal is to increase a 9V input to 18V and then cascade it to 27V using a sequential charge-pump circuit.
+The design is implemented in TinkerCad for simulation and testing.

-Components Required:
+Circuit Explanation
-1 × 555 Timer IC
+### 555 Timer IC as an Oscillator
-4 × 1N4148 diodes
-4 × Electrolytic capacitors (10µF – 100µF, rated 50V)
-2 × Resistors (for 555 Timer timing circuit, e.g., 4.7kΩ and 47kΩ)
-1 × Ceramic capacitor (1nF – 10nF for 555 Timer stability)
+The 555 Timer is configured in astable mode to generate a square wave.
+The frequency and duty cycle of the waveform are controlled using resistors and capacitors.
+The generated pulse signal drives the capacitor pump stages.

+### Charge Pump (Voltage Doubler & Tripler)
+The circuit uses diodes and capacitors in a charge-pump configuration.
+The first stage doubles the input (9V → 18V) using a voltage doubler circuit.
+A second stage cascades the pump to triple the voltage (18V → 27V).

+### Oscilloscope Readings
+The waveforms on the oscilloscope confirm the oscillation of the 555 Timer and the stepped-up voltage levels at different stages.
 ![Screenshot 2025-04-01 214839](https://github.com/user-attachments/assets/efe9730b-e261-4fc3-a28c-fb1cbe7538f8)

 # 2)  Colpitts Chaos